Whoaa512/starred/README.md

 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [youquanl/Segment-Any-Point-Cloud](https://github.com/youquanl/Segment-Any-Point-Cloud) - [NeurIPS'23 Spotlight] Segment Any Point Cloud Sequences by Distilling Vision Foundation Models
-- [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - OG CLI codegen project.
-Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 Not actively maintained.
 - [JaidedAI/EasyOCR](https://github.com/JaidedAI/EasyOCR) - Ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc.
 - [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 - [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: An API store for LLMs